elf-alchemist/masterpack/README.md

 # Instructions

-In order to use this script correctly you will the following, from your Steam installation of Ultimate Doom and Doom II (keeping in mind, these are the original DOS version of the IWADs and PWADs, the Unity ones will not work):
+In order to use this script correctly you will need the following, from your Steam installation of Ultimate Doom and Doom II (keeping in mind, these are the original DOS version of the IWADs and PWADs, the Unity ones will not work):

 - Ultimate Doom, `DOOM.WAD`
 - Doom II: Hell on Earth, `DOOM2.WAD`